 - The maximum length of time that the retired password should be considered valid.
 By default, this is set to one day.

-request controls that can be used to customize password retirement behavior.
-The retire
+for two request controls that can be used to customize password retirement behavior.
+The

-password request control can be used to explicitly indicate that the user’s current
+retire password request control can be used to explicitly indicate that the user’s

-password should be retired, even if the server would otherwise purge it.
-This control is
+current password should be retired, even if the server would otherwise purge it.
+This

-control can be used to explicitly indicate that the user’s current password should be
+request control can be used to explicitly indicate that the user’s current password

-removed from the server even if it would have otherwise retired it for example, because
+should be removed from the server even if it would have otherwise retired it for

 See the config/sample-dsconfig-batch-files/enable-retired-passwords.dsconfig batch file for more information about configuring password retirement.